cj1128/handmade-hero/README.md

 - Target resolution: 960 x 540 x 30hz
 - Define `DrawRectangle`

-### Day 28: Drawing a Tile Map
+### Day 28: Drawing a Tilemap

 - Use floating point to store colors, because it will make it a lot more eaiser when we have to do some math about colors
-- Draw a simple tile map
+- Draw a simple tilemap
 - Draw a simple player, keep in mind that player's moving should consider the time delta.
 Otherwise it will move fast if we run at a higher FPS.

-### Day 29: Basic Tile Map Collision Checking
+### Day 29: Basic Tilemap Collision Checking

 - Using `PatBlt` to clear screen when display our buffer
 - We should only clear the four gutters otherwise there will be some flashing
 - Implement a simple collision check
 - Seperate the header file into handmade.h and handmade_platform.h

-### Day 30: Moving Between Tile Maps
+### Day 30: Moving Between Tilemaps

-- Define four tile maps, and notice that in C the two dimension array is Y first and X last
+- Define four tilemaps, and notice that in C the two dimension array is Y first and X last
 - Define `canonicol_position` and `raw_postion`
-- Implement moving between tile maps
+- Implement moving between tilemaps

 ### Day 31: Tilemap Coordinate Systems